megaport/megaportgo/README.md

 the authoritative document over these conditions and any other communications unless explicitly stated otherwise.

 When you open a Pull Request, all authors of the contributions are required to comment on the Pull Request confirming acceptance of the CLA terms.
-Pull Requests can not be mMegaport_Contributor_Licence_Agreementerged until this is complete.
+Pull Requests can not be merged until this is complete.

 The [Megaport Contributor Licence Agreement](CLA.md) applies to contributions.
 All users are free to use the `megaportgo` project under the [MPL-2.0 Open Source Licence](LICENSE).